Carved in wood

-I unloaded the TW for the quarter mile ride back into Pierce to find some dinner.
-I wanted something with backwoods character like the Avery Trading Post¹ but the only thing open along the sleepy main street was the Pioneer Inn,² its recently renovated white walls, fluorescent lights and tile floor all orthogonal with hope.
+I unload the TW for the quarter mile ride back into Pierce to find some dinner.
+I want something with backwoods character like the Avery Trading Post¹ but all I find open along the sleepy main street is the Pioneer Inn,² its recently renovated white walls, fluorescent lights and tile floor orthogonal to my hopes.

 Typical of gold mining across the west, Chinese immigrants followed after their caucasian counterparts.
 Policies like the Chinese Exclusion Act¹ kept them from owning land so they leased and pored meticulously over already worked claims.
 “The Chinese piled the white quartz up as little fences.
 Looked like a little park.
 Their workings were just beautiful.”²

 The ethnic divide presented a convenient target of competitive frustration manifested in 1885 at the Chinese Hanging Site outside of Pierce.